 Professionals must listen to what service users and former service users have to say about services and treatments - it is only by listening that we can learn what really is helpful.
-It should be standard practice for service users to be involved at all levels, from planning the service as a whole to providing feedback to individual teams and, perhaps most importantly, in planning their own care.
-Lived experience of mental health problems should be recognised as an important source of knowledge alongside 'book-learning' for professionals.
-As some NHS Trusts already do, services should see personal experience of mental health problems as 'desirable' in their selection criteria for staff, including senior clinicians.
+It should be standard practice for service users to be involved at all levels, from planning the service as a whole to providing feedback to individual teams and, perhaps most importantly, in planning their own care.12 Lived experience of mental health problems should be recognised as an important source of knowledge alongside 'book-learning' for professionals.13 As some NHS Trusts already do,14 services should see personal experience of mental health problems as 'desirable' in their selection criteria for staff, including senior clinicians.
+We also need to work with different communities - for example faith and cultural groups, groups representing older people, people on low incomes or sexual minorities - to understand the barriers they face in accessing help and ensuring that services are appropriate to their needs.